trilinos/TrilinosWiki/Policies-|-Safe-Checkin-Testing.md

 $ ./checkin-test-sems.sh --do-all --push
 ```

 That will automatically figure out what packages are changed and will enable those packages and all of their downstream packages and tests.
-Then if everything passes, it will rebase the commits on top of `origin/develop` and push the commits.
+Then if everything passes, it will rebase the commits on top of `origin/develop` and push the commits (i.e. it implements the [simple centralized workflow](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Simple-Centralized-Workflow)).

 One can also test changes to any packages locally (with the local repo in any arbitrary state with modified or untracked files) using: